You’ve been sending emails out to your growing Mailchimp email list, and now certain contacts within your system are being marked as “cleaned.”

 A soft bounce is an email that isn’t delivered for reasons that could be temporary.
 This could be something like an inbox being full, an email being too large, or temporary issues with deliverability.
 Because of the higher chances that soft bounced emails have issues that are temporary, you typically want to try to mail to them again.
 However, if those soft bounces keep happening, it is a good idea to discontinue sends to that person.
 This is essentially what the ‘cleaned’ feature does for you — enforces best practices regarding how to handle bounced emails.

-So when Mailchimp marks an email as ‘cleaned,’ that signals that those emails have been removed from your list due to a single hard bounce, or multiple soft bounces.
+So when Mailchimp marks an email as ‘cleaned,' that signals that those emails have been removed from your list due to a single hard bounce, or multiple soft bounces — they are effectively unsubscribed contacts.
+Those are cleaned contacts.
 This is a good thing because those are emails that you would likely want to remove from your list no matter what.
 The email reputation of your domain is nothing to play with.

 And this issue speaks to the larger issue of data cleanliness and data cleansing in Mailchimp, which might be what you were hoping ‘cleaned’ meant when you saw contacts tagged with that in your Mailchimp account.